steffenbusch/caddy-i18n-template-ext/README.md

 ## License

-Licensed under the Apache License 2.0.
+This project is licensed under the Apache License, Version 2.0.
+See the [LICENSE](LICENSE) file for details.

+## Acknowledgements

+- [Caddy](https://caddyserver.com) for providing a powerful and extensible web server.